h0tbird/booddies/README.md

 ## The target platform

 This is a simplified diagram of the exploitation platform that `booddies` will deploy.
-The hypervisor layer and all the containers are based on CentOS 7.
+The hypervisor layer is based on CentOS 7.

 <p align="center">
 <img src="https://www.lucidchart.com/publicSegments/view/553bbb69-0dd8-46be-b8b3-76570a009639/image.png" />